freenas/freenas-docs/userguide/intro.rst

 There have been several :ref:`Pool Manager <Pools>` improvements.
 The labels and tooltips for encryption operations are clearer.
 Disk type, rotation rate, and manufacturer information makes it easier to differentiate between selectable disks when creating a pool.
-A :guilabel:`REPEAT` button makes it easy to create multiple pools using the same layout, such as a series of striped mirrors.
+A :guilabel:`REPEAT` button makes it easy to create large pools using the same vdev layout, such as a series of striped mirrors.

 Significant improvements to
 `SMB sharing <https://jira.ixsystems.com/browse/NAS-102108>`__